Recommended program

 Preventure facilitator training details:

-• Format: 2 day training workshop (in-person or online; $750 per person) (plus optional additional supervision if of interest)
+• Format: 2 day training workshop ($725 per person) (plus optional additional supervision if of interest)

 • Suitable for: teachers, student support officers, counsellors, youth workers, social workers, or mental health professionals, employed by an educational institution or government service/organisation